o-fl0w/stash-vr/README.md

 * DeoVR

 ## Usage
-Browse to `http://<host>:9666` using either DeoVR or HereSphere.
-Both will automatically load their respective configuration files and launch their ui with your library.
+Browse to `http://<host>:9666` using a supported video player.
+You'll be presented with your library within their respective native UI.

 ## Installation
 Container images available at [docker hub](https://hub.docker.com/r/ofl0w/stash-vr/tags).